JaeNahm421/test1/eng/Manual.md

 	*Mac* - git-scm.com/download/mac
 	*Windows* - git-scm.com/download/win

 One should also already have an account made at https://github.com.
+Register an email, password to get started.

 Opening your computer’s command prompt, you should learn some basic commands that will allow you to access the repository.

-On the Mac, access the command prompt through the terminal.
+On the Mac, access the command prompt through the terminal by searching for the program through the search option on the top right.

-On Windows, access the command prompt by utilizing the run function and typing in cmd.
+On Windows, access the command prompt by typing run in the search bar and typing in cmd or right clicking on the bottom of the screen on Windows 10 and selecting the command prompt.

 ```
 Commands: